 Select Wines

 The 2013 Covert Estate Cabernet Sauvignon is 100% varietal using two clones.
 This wine is very dark red in the glass.
-The bouquet shows dark fruit including black current, darker plum and a dark berry component.
+The bouquet shows dark fruit including black currant, darker plum and a dark berry component.
 Notes of toasted cedar also show along with dried fig and licorice.
-As the wine opens the oak influence becomes less pronounced and the fruit really shows well.
-Good acidity shows on the palate – the finish lingers with notes of oak, coffee and polished tannins.
+As the wine opens the oak influence becomes less pronounced and the fruit becomes more expressive.
+Good acidity shows on the palate supporting a lingering finish showing notes of oak, coffee and polished tannins.

 A very limited production wine that is highly allocated is their Cabernet Franc.
 Only 47 cases of the 2013 vintage were produced.
 The bouquet quickly reveals enticing aromas – both fruit and floral characteristics.
 Black berry and boysenberry show along with hints of black olive and a tinge of sweet mocha.
 The aromas are lively – so is the palate.
 The tannins are fine grained and texturally smooth.